PAMAfrica

 Next-generation drug combination for uncomplicated malaria

-First malaria treatment for babies under 5kg
+First malaria treatment for young infants 2-5 kg

 New medicine for treatment of severe malaria

-Building research capacity in Africa
+Strengthening research capacity in Africa

 1